 EQUAL ACCESS MIDWIFERY CLINIC

-Women in the promise zone are receiving little to no prenatal care resulting in premature births, low-birth weight babies and infant mortality in increasing rates.
+Black women in the St. Louis metro area in comparison to their white counterparts are receiving little to no prenatal care resulting in premature births, low-birth weight babies and infant mortality in increasing rates.
 Jamaa's Equal Access Midwifery Clinic will improve:

 St. Louis is experiencing a Maternal-Infant health crisis and Jamaa Birth Village has created a proven solution.
 More Midwives and Doulas of Color and increased access to care in non-traditional settings.
-"Jamaa's New Home" has been partially donated by a physician group and with your help we can raise the remaining funds of $60,000 in 60 days to ensure every woman has a healthy pregnancy and birth.
+"Jamaa's New Home" has been partially donated by a physician group and with your help we can complete phase 3; furnishing and equipping our new space and open by Joe 19th, 2020!

 We need your help bringing awareness to our cause and the positive impacts we're making in our city!